 First, with regard to section 2(a), it is hardly clear that Congress intended to alter substantive law, as opposed to simply confirming it.
 See Pet.
 21-24.
 But even assuming arguendo that section 2(a) did change the substantive law in Petitioner's case, for such a maneuver to be constitutional, it must follow that the change would be implemented by the courts.

 As the majority stressed in upholding 22 U.S.C. § 8772 in Bank Markazi, the factual determinations required by the statute were not "mere fig leaves," for "it [was] quite possible that the [c]ourt could have found that defendants raised a triable issue as to whether the [b]locked [a]ssets were owned by Iran, or that [other parties] ha[d] some form of beneficial or equitable interest."
-136 S. Ct. at 1325 (alterations in original; citations omitted).
+136 S. Ct. at 1325 (alterations in original; citations omitted).8

 Thanks to section 2(b) of the Gun Lake Act, however, the "new law" purportedly created by section 2(a) would benefit from no similar judicial construction; as soon as a court determines that an action "relat[es] to the land" described in section 2(a), it "shall be promptly dismissed."
-Given that there is no question that this case qualifies as such a suit, see Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians v.
-Patchak, 132 S. Ct.
-2199, 2212 (2012), the net effect of the Gun Lake Act is, as the proceedings below demonstrate, to compel a specific judicial result without any meaningful legal or factual analysis of how any "new" law bears upon the merits.
-Put another way, section 2(b) prevents courts from asking the critical separation-of-powers question that Klein and its progeny require, i.e., whether section 2(a) actually changes the substantive law.
+Given that there is no question that this case qualifies as such a suit, see Patchak, 567 U.S. at 227-28, the net effect of the Gun Lake Act is, as the proceedings below demonstrate, to compel a specific judicial result without any meaningful opportunity for legal or factual analysis of how any "new" law bears upon the merits.
+Put another way, section 2(b) prevents courts from asking the critical separation-of-powers question that